IShowStyles/Ticker-API/README.md

 Ticker API uses data protocols such as : Websockets / GraphQL / HTTP Cached data is stored in Redis for faster access

+### Roadmap
+ 1. Frontend UI for data visualization
+ 2. Email Notifications for price alerts using cron jobs and nodemailer

 ## Installation

 Clone the repository and install dependencies: